dispatchrabbi/half-day-security-guide/src/text.md

 > Whatever your password strategy is, it's a good idea to make provisions for someone else being able to access your accounts in case of emergency or death.
 One option is to put important passwords and other account information in a physical lockbox or fire safe and give a friend or loved one a way to access its contents if necessary.
 Some password managers have features to allow emergency access to some or all of the passwords in your account.

 ## Get a password manager, and transition all your passwords onto it
 Sign up for a password manager, use it to store all your passwords, and make sure all your passwords are unique and randomly generated.
-We use and recommend 1Password or LastPass, and we also trust BitWarden and KeePass.
+We use and recommend 1Password, and we also trust BitWarden, LastPass, and KeePass.
 However, **do not use the password-saving functionality in your browser**, which doesn't work the same way a password manager does.

 A password manager stores all of your passwords behind a single main password, encrypted so that no one can access your passwords without your main password, even if they steal your laptop or hack the company that makes the password manager.
 Password managers also have built-in password generators, which make it easy to change your existing passwords to something long and random, or create a good, unique password to a new account.